Donate Join Us

 We got a hotel room and had barely had any rest when Ross rang us from his mobile saying; “What is going on mum- they won’t let me go”.
 We could hear the staff talking to Ross in the background but Ross was insistent that he was leaving the premises.
 I pleaded with him to go back there fearful he would get lost.
 The police were called to escort Ross back to the open unit.

 The next two days we spent with Ross at the unit visiting him in the relative’s room but he was unsettled.
 He would not accept that he was on a 5-minute suicide watch and got very cross with the intrusion of his privacy.
 He insisted on getting his phone charger at night out of the office which was against the rules due to safety issues.
 Ross was proving difficult so the Doctors told us he had to go elsewhere to a secure unit as they were not able to manage him.
-We pleaded for Ross to stay there but we were told he would be picked up by ambulance with two minders to go to secure unit at The Priory Hospital, Cheadle Royal, Manchester.
+We pleaded for Ross to stay there but we were told he would be picked up by ambulance with two minders to go to secure unit at a hospital in Manchester.
 They would not allow any of us to travel with him in the ambulance.

 We followed Ross across the country, it was so surreal.
 I had always wanted to visit that part of the U.K. but I don’t think I could ever travel across the Peaks again!